BekahHW/BekahHW.github.io/_posts/2021-07-25-Two Companies, Two DevRel Positions, Two Different Interview Processes.md

 author: Bekah
 ---

-_This is the second in the series from "How I accidentally interviewed for two jobs"_ In the [last post](https://bekahhw.github.io/How-I-Accidentally-Interviewed-for-Two-Jobs,-a-series), I talked about how I ended up interviewing for two positions without looking for a job.
+In the [last post](https://bekahhw.github.io/How-I-Accidentally-Interviewed-for-Two-Jobs,-a-series), I talked about how I ended up interviewing for two positions without looking for a job.
 And what might seem like a process that should be fairly consistent since both were DevRel positions, there were still some pretty big differences that didn’t have to do with the fact that one was for a Senior position and the other a Junior.
 So here’s the breakdown of each process:

 **Total length, from initial DM to decision**